wrode/Blog/_posts/2016-05-29-Blockchain.md

 ![Who owns the apartment]({{ site.url }}/assets/images/WhosApartment.jpg)

-Just like with the agreement about agreements, agreement about ownership is solved in our societies by relying on central sources of "truth" - administrated by a trusted authority.
+Just like with the agreement about agreements, agreement about ownership is solved in our societies by relying on a single source of "truth" - centrally administrated by a trusted authority.

 In the case of apartments, the government owns a central registry of who owns what land.
 But there are also many other registries which keep track of who owns what (among other things):
 - Governments keep track of who owns what veichle registration plates.
-- Kennel clubs will keep track of who owns what dog through a breed registry.
+- Kennel clubs keep track of who owns what dog through a breed registry.
 - The nonprofit organization ICANN keeps track of who owns what internet domain names.
-- A bank will dokument the balance of their account holders.
+- A bank keeps an up to date ledger with the balance of account holders.

 ### Blockchain